weijiekoh/libsemaphore/README.md

 7. Decide on a relayer to which to send a withdrawal transaction.

-8. Generate a zk-SNARK proof using the proving key.
-This has two substeps:

-    8.1.
-Generate a *witness* `w` using the list of leaves, the EdDSA keypair, identity nullifier, identity trapdoor, recipient's address, and a fee for the relayer.
+8. Generate a *witness* `w` using the list of leaves, the EdDSA keypair, identity nullifier, identity trapdoor, recipient's address, and a fee for the relayer.
 This step will fail if these inputs are invalid.

+     - Use `genMixerWitness(...)` (see below for the parameters)

-    8.2.
-Generate a *proof* using `w` and the proving key.
+9. Generate a *proof* using `w` and the proving key.

+    - Use `genProof(w, provingKey)`

 9. Optionally download a verification key and use it to verify the proof before sending it to the Mixer contract.

+   - To load the verifying key, which is a JSON file, note that all numeric values in it are represented by strings.
+A convenience function to un-stringify and parse the JSON is libsemaphore's `parseVerifyingKeyJson(verifyingKeyAsText)`.

+   - To verify the proof off-chain, use the `verifyProof()` function.

 10. Send the proof, recipient's address, fee, and relayers address, along with to the Mixer contract's `mix` or `mixERC20` function.

+## Using libsemaphore to build other applications

+Other applications of Semaphore, like private DAOs or anonymous login, use the Semaphore contract differently than MicroMix.
+The steps to generate an identity and identity commitment, however, remain the same.
+The identity commitment should be sent to Semaphore's `insertIdentity()` contract function.

+You can generate a witness with any arbitary signal using the `genWitness(...)` function.
+See below for the required parameters.

 ## Available types, interfaces, and functions